chromaui/learnstorybook.com/content/create-an-addon/react/en/register-an-addon.md

 commit: '5db9bc9'
 ---

 Let's start in the `src/Tool.js` file.
 This is where the UI code for the Outline tool will live.
 Notice the [@storybook/components](https://www.npmjs.com/package/@storybook/components) import.
 This is Storybooks own component library, built with React and Emotion.
-It's used to build, well, Storybook itself ([demo](https://next--storybookjs.netlify.app/official-storybook/)).
+It's used to build, well, Storybook itself.
 We can also use it to build our addon.

 In this case, we’ll use the `Icons` and `IconButton` components to create the outline selector tool.
 Modify your code to use the `outline` icon and give it an appropriate title.